DevCharly/eclipse-icon-enlarger/README.md

 eclipse-icon-enlarger
 =====================

-Scales Eclipse icons (PNG and GIF) to double their size for QHD laptops.
+Scales Eclipse icons (PNG, GIF and JPG) to double their size for QHD laptops.

 #### How To Build